dovrama/web-system-template/README.md

     - [ ] Each attribute should have restrictions defined: list of constants, or number range, or string length, or string format, or object schema, or array schema or other.
 For example, you can use `joi` language to define restrictions: https://github.com/hapijs/joi/blob/v13.1.2/API.md

 ## API definition
-- Fetch a random dad joke - GET https://icanhazdadjoke.com/
+- Fetch a random dad joke - GET https://icanhazdadjoke.com/ - ERROR: Couldn't retrieve joke, try again;
-- Create dad joke - POST /api/jokes - body will be joke (without ID)
+- Create dad joke - POST /api/jokes - body will be joke (without ID (auto-gee\nerated)) - ERROR: Too much symbols; Illegal symbols;
-- Download dad joke - GET /api/jokes/:id - as TXT
+- Download dad joke - GET /api/jokes/:id - as TXT - ERROR: Couldn't create a joke in your system;
-- Search for dad jokes - GET https://icanhazdadjoke.com/search
+- Search for dad jokes - GET https://icanhazdadjoke.com/search - ERROR: Couldn't find joke; Invalid phrase; Too much symbols; Illegal symbols;

-- ERRORAI PRIE KIEKVIENO

 - [ ] Define specific service (konkrečios paslaugos) API methods that WEB system is going to use
 - [ ] Optionally define additional API methods that WEB system is going to expose